 Transaction-based Company (see also Contract-based Company)

-A transaction-based company is one from which customers buy only once.
-The sales safe doesn’t tie the customer into the company, as they are not obligated to continue doing business with the company.
+A company from which customers buy only once.
+The sale doesn’t tie the customer into the company, as they are not obligated to continue doing business with the company.

 Unique Selling Feature (see Competitive Advantage)

 Value Proposition (see Competitive Advantage)